pmich/bartendro/docs/dispenser.md

 Hardware overview
 =================

-Bartendro utilize a start network topology using RS-232 (serial) communications.
+Bartendro utilize a star network topology using RS-232 (serial) communications.
 A Bartendro drink bot usually contains a Raspberry Pi (RPI), a router board for communicating with dispensers and up to 15 dispensers.
 Using the router, the RPI can select one dispenser at a time and communicate with it or communicate in broadcast mode to all of the dispensers at the